Sorelz/Kaggle_MSK/README.md

 Project for Kaggle competition on spotting cancer by NLP.<br>
 Features: Gene, Variation, Text description on the Variation.<br>
 Target: 9 Class Label denoting the level of importance of the mutation.
-(Likely Neutral, Loss-of-function,Gain-of-function,..)
+(Likely Neutral, Loss-of-function, Gain-of-function,..)

 ## Approach: 2 Layers stacking